 Huawei's first-half revenue growth accelerates despite US sanctions

-HONG KONG/SHANGHAI: China's Huawei Technologies said on Tuesday revenue in the first half of the year grew 23.2per cent: faster than a year ago: despite an intense U.S. campaign against it that ultimately became a trade ban from mid-May.
+HONG KONG/SHANGHAI: China's Huawei Technologies said on Tuesday (Jul 30) revenue in the first half of the year grew 23.2 per cent - faster than a year ago - despite an intense US campaign against it that ultimately became a trade ban from mid-May.

-It has since been given a 3-month reprieve till August 19, and U.S. President Trump signaled Washington would be relaxing the sanctions on Huawei, though details are unknown.
+It has since been given a 3-month reprieve till Aug 19, and US President Trump signaled Washington would be relaxing the sanctions on Huawei, though details are unknown.

+READ: Huawei outsells smartphone rivals in China, tightens market grip amid US spat

 "Revenue grew fast up through May," Huawei Chairman Liang Hua told reporters at an earnings briefing.